prob140/textbook/_chapters/Chapter_18/05_Review_Problems_Set_4.md

 (b) Without integrating the density, find the cdf of $U_{(7)}$.

-[Use the idea you used to find the tail probabilities of a sample median in Lab 4.
+[Use the idea you used to find the tail probabilities of a sample median (in lab).
 Draw a line representing the unit interval and put down crosses representing the variables.
 For $U_{(7)}$ to be less than $x$, how must you distribute the crosses?]

 (c) Find the joint density of $U_{(7)}$ and $U_{(12)}$.